Iowa Girl Sees Home Town Terrorized by Youth Group

 In hind-site- all the red flags were there – I present those from the perspective of a good Christian girl that my own father wanted me to be.
 He assumed that I was safe.

 Why, exactly did the adult parents not see red flags?
 I cannot answer for them, other than they were manipulated to buy into a Pozi scheme.

 By 1974 our prayers would be answered.

-All the above put me into a unique position that I was unprepared for when our home town church would be invaded by Hippies from California.
-It was the Great Hippie Invasion.
+All of the above put me into a unique position that I was unprepared for when our hometown church would be invaded by Hippies from California. and unruly California kids.